 The canyon of the Chacoans was once the cultural hub for Ancient Pueblo Peoples.
 Huge, intricate compounds showing in their construction evidence of archeoastronomy with several of the buildings aligned to capture the cycles of the sun and moon.
 The canyon’s 15 complexes also contained the largest buildings north of Mexico until the 19th century.
-The Chacoans and their complicated, astronomically-influenced architecture thrived between AD 900 and 1150, likely moving on due to a climate change that delivered a drought that lasted half a century.
+The Chacoans and their complicated, astronomically-influenced architecture thrived between the years 900 and 1150, likely moving on due to a climate change that delivered a drought that lasted half a century.

 The Chacoan complexes cover a nine-mile span along the canyon floor.
 The Northside is home to nine of the “Great Houses,” of which there are 14 altogether.
 The latest Great House is Pueblo Bonito, a four-story-high complex with 650 rooms, taking up almost two whole acres of land with its girth, its massive scale indicative of the spiritual importance the Great Houses held.
 Most of the houses facing South are well constructed, many-roomed structures which seem to be carefully aligned.
 Pueblo Bonito sits directly on the East-West line, an axis that captures the passage of the equinox sun.